valeriyvan/RaspberryPiSenseHat/README.md

 # Useful links

-Unfortunately Datasheet or Programmer's manual for Raspberry Pi Sense Hat doesn't exist or I have failed to find it.
-Here are some usefull links:
+Unfortunately Data sheet or Programmer's manual for Raspberry Pi Sense Hat doesn't exist or I have failed to find it.
+Here are some useful links:

 * Official page on raspberrypi.org [Sense HAT](https://www.raspberrypi.org/products/sense-hat/);
 * [Astro Pi: Flight Hardware Tech Specs](https://www.raspberrypi.org/blog/astro-pi-tech-specs/) names all sensors of SenseHat with links on datasheets;